NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 NB: Version 1 was used in a draft version of this memo and reflected the implementation first found in BIND 9.11.

-## List of Member Zones {#listofmemberzones}
+### Member Zones (`zones` property) {#listofmemberzones}

-The list of member zones is specified as a collection of member nodes, represented by domain names under the owner name "zones" where "zones" is a direct child domain of the catalog zone.
+The list of member zones is specified as a collection of member nodes, represented by domain names under the "zones" property where "zones" is a direct child domain of the catalog zone.

 The names of member zones are represented on the RDATA side (instead of as a part of owner names) of a PTR record, so that all valid domain names may be represented regardless of their length [@!RFC1035].
 This PTR record MUST be the only record in the PTR RRset with the same name.